Career Development Timeline for 1Ls

 - For public interest internships, go to pslwanet.org.

-- For government internships, see the Government Honors and Internship Handbook available on the UCI Law Intranet (password protected).
+- For government internships, see the Government Honors and Internship Handbook available on the Job Search Resources page (password protected).

 - For judicial externships, search the online Judicial Yellow Book at lo.bvdep.com.
 The Law Library has a subscription that is accessible through the School of Law’s virtual private network (Law VPN).

-- On November 1, other online databases and secure sections of the Career Development Intranet go live.
-Familiarize yourself with the resources available on the CDO Intranet.
+- On October 15, other online databases and secure sections of the Career Development Intranet go live.
+Familiarize yourself with these resources.

 - Review job postings on Symplicity, PSLawnet and other databases to see the job opportunities available.